Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In this arena Seagate has something special–the Seagate Wireless Plus 1tb WiFi/USB external hard drive.
 This badboy, on which we spilled the beans, is fresh out of last week’s CES show.
 It’s a standard external USB 3.0 HDD with a built-in WiFi adapter for multiple WiFi-enabled device connections, sans the need for any sort of internet connectivity.
 The end result is wireless data streaming of movies, photos, files and music.
 At a 1Tb capacity, the Seagate Wireless Plus is a closed loop wireless repository granting remote access to a pirate’s chest worth of booty–500 mp4 movies and thousands more songs and documents can be stored.
 Ha, and I have a working model in my grubby hands.
+Speaking of your computer, give our HGST Travelstar 2.3-Inch 1TB7200 RPM 32MG cache hard drive review a look too.

 In a brushed grey look, the unit is about 50% larger than the Seagate Plus 1Tb we reviewed and selected for gift guide prime time.
 It ships with the core Seagate Wireless Plus storage drive, USB 3.0-toSATA adapter with detachable USB 3.0 cable, small compact USB wall charger that plugs into the USB-to-DC cable, quick start fold-out sheet and a 3yr warranty pamphlet.
+If you’re willing to go down to 750mb of storage, check out our Hitachi Touro mobile pro external hard drive review a read.

 The Wireless plus is the veritable “negotiator” with a primary focus on cohesion of your various forms of data.
 Keeping the peace between Android, Windows, MAC and iOS devices, your OS allegiances are of absolutely no concern to the Seagate Wireless Plus.
 It even works with game consoles and Kindle Fire.
 When wireless, it acts as an OS-agnostic conduit for file streaming–up to 10 full hours on a full charge.